Updated: Aug 20

 We are amid a growing global decision-making crisis.
 The crisis strikes at our confidence - in both ourselves and our most sacred institutions.
 The state of affairs may lead to violence.
 It started slowly, subtly.
 But it is quickly impacting many people across many countries.
 It is particularly severe in the United States and other countries with free will-promoting cultures.
 This article frames the decision-making challenge and suggests high-impact solutions.

 About the Author: Jeff Hulett is a career banker, data scientist, economist, and choice architect.
 He is an executive with the Definitive Companies.
 He teaches personal finance at James Madison University and provides personal finance seminars.
-His new book -- Making Choice, Making Money: Your Guide to Making Confident Financial Decisions --will be published in Summer 2023.
-You may register for pre-order information at jeffhulett.com.
+Jeff is an author and his latest book is Making Choices, Making Money: Your Guide to Making Confident Financial Decisions.

 Table of Contents